monzo/progression-framework/frameworks/competencies.md

     content:
       - level: 3
         criteria:
+          - "Builds effective relationships inside and outside of the team to promote trust and good working relationships"
           - "Onboards / mentors new colleagues"
         exampleCriteria:
           - criteria: "Finds learning opportunities for others when reviewing their work and follows it up"